jt14den/2017-libcarp-southafrica/_episodes/01-introduction.md

 ## Welcome to Library Carpentry!

-* workshop on **software skills for librarians** started as a workshop
+* Workshop on **software skills for librarians** started as a workshop
-  * James Baker developed the workshops - Lecturer Digital History/Archives.
+  * James Baker held first workshop - Lecturer Digital History/Archives
+  * Belinda Weaver organized the Sprints which gave lots of energy to lesson dev.
 * Aim of Library Carpentry is to create a community developed lessons

-## Whys?

-1. Ending Pefection - YOU CAN DO THIS STuff
-2. What is LC?
-  * COC - warm and welcoming environment
-    - kill the "geek gene"
-  * Learn by doing - lots of doing

-1. learning by example’, code is a means for librarians to take control of practice and to empower themselves and their organization to meet user needs in flexible ways.
-2. librarians play a crucial role in cultivating world class research.
-And in most research areas today world class research relies on the use of software.
-Librarians with software skills are then well placed to continue that cultivation of world class research.

----

 ## Library Carpentry <http://librarycarpentry.github.io/>